xiatechs/markdown-to-confluence/Configuration-Guide.md

     env:
       SPACE: "XKB"                #space is the name of the space in confluence you want the page to be in
       PARENT-ROOT-ID: "123456789" #parent root ID is the page ID of the root page to create the new mtc generated pages in (if 0 then pages don't get a parent and are generated to a root)
-      PAGE-NAME: "{repo name} GitHub Docs"     #page name is the name of the page you want created in confluence (normally "{repo name} Github Docs")
+      PAGE-NAME: "{repo name} GitHub Docs"     #page name is the name of the page you want created in confluence (normally "{repo name}-Github-Docs") - CANNOT HAVE SPACES
       ONLY-DOCS: "true"              #only docs is a flag to decide whether it is only the /docs folder which will be copied to confluence (default should be true)
 ```